qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

    QuickOSM...` menu.
 #.
 In the :guilabel:`Quick query` tab, select ``building`` in the :guilabel:`Key`
    drop-down menu.
 #.
-Leave empty the :guilabel:`Value` field, meaning that you are querying all
+Leave the :guilabel:`Value` field empty, meaning that you are querying all
    buildings.
 #.
 Select :guilabel:`Canvas Extent` in the next drop-down menu.
  #.
-Expand the :guilabel:`Advanced` group below and uncheck on the right all
+Expand the :guilabel:`Advanced` group below and uncheck all
-   geometry types except :guilabel:`Multipolygons`.
+   geometry types on the right except :guilabel:`Multipolygons`.
 #.
 Press :guilabel:`Run query`.

    .. image:: img/building_query_builder.png